One Book, One Minnesota

 One Book | One Minnesota is a new statewide book club that invites Minnesotans of all ages to read a common title and come together virtually to enjoy, reflect and discuss.

 The April/May 2020 selection was Because of Winn-Dixie by Kate DiCamillo.
-All Minnesotans were also invited to participate in a statewide virtual discussion with the author on Wednesday, May 20th at 1 pm.
+All Minnesotans were invited to participate in a statewide virtual discussion with the author on Wednesday, May 20th at 1 pm.
 Information about the discussion is at: https://thefriends.org/onebookmnmay

 One Book | One Minnesota is presented by The Friends of the Saint Paul Public Library, as the Minnesota Center for the Book, in partnership with State Library Services and sponsored by Spire Credit Union.
 Program partners also include Blackstone Audio; Council of Regional Public Library System Administrators; Mackin VIA; Minitex; the Minnesota Department of Education; and Soho Press.
 This program is made possible in part by the voters of Minnesota, thanks to a legislative appropriation from the arts and cultural heritage fund, as well as through a grant from the National Endowment for the Arts.